tru0067/GTFO-VanillaReloaded/README.md

 ### Double Tap Rifle

 *We've found the Double Tap Rifle to be a generally well-rounded weapon, which already has a fun avenue for skill expression through its one-burst on Strikers.
-We've slightly buffed its ammo pool to give this playstyle a more significant reward.*
+We've slightly buffed its damage to improve its match-up against more diverse enemies.*

--   Bullet cost: 3.8 -> 3.6
-    -   Rounds/refill: 23.68 -> 25.0
+-   Damage: 5.51 -> 6.67
-    -   Starting ammo: 78.95 -> 83.33
+-   Precision multiplier: 0.9 -> 0.89
-    -   Maximum ammo (excluding clip): 121 -> 127

 ### Assault Rifle